 At Portland Stage, we have developed a series of Education Programs tied to Common Core Standards that are designed to grow with students as they progress through all grade-levels.
-From Student Matinees on our Mainstage to our Play Me A Story program- our Education Department offers comprehensive programming that connects to and reinforces Common Core Standards.
+From Student Matinees on our Mainstage to our Play Program- our Education Department offers comprehensive programming that connects to and reinforces Common Core Standards.
 Programs focus on process- deepening students’ ability to analyze, synthesize and think critically while building connections to the thoughts and ideas behind the written word.

-5th and 6th grade students attend a 10:00 am matinee of the world-famous story of ghosts, mistakes, and redemption.
-Portland Stage’s adaptation of this classic story brings Dickens’s story to life,making it a great complement to classroom curriculum.
+Students attend a 10:00 am matinee of this beloved American Classic.
 Performances are followed by an open talkback with the actors onstage.

-All of the plays in Portland Stage’s season have 10:00am Student Matinee performances scheduled throughout the school year recommended for students grades 8-12, with our Holiday Show recommended for students grades 3-12.
+All of the plays in Portland Stage’s season have 10:00am Student Matinee performances scheduled throughout the school year recommended for students grades 7-12, with our Holiday Show recommended for students grades 3-12.
 Students see the same exceptional professional performances as our evening audiences.
-Every Student Matinee is followed by an open talkback with the actors onstage, and teachers can download our resource guide PlayNotes in advance for background articles, information on the playwright, and lesson ideas aligned with the Common Core Standards.
+Every Student Matinee is followed by a talkback with the actors onstage, and teachers can download our resource guide PlayNotes in advance for background articles, information on the playwright, and lesson ideas aligned with the Common Core Standards.

 All of these Portland Stage Education Programs are free once a year to every student in the Portland Public Schools through support from Culture Club – Portland.
 All teachers need to do is follow the links above to the appropriate program and call us to make reservations and arrange dates.